mirego/fastlane-toolkit/README.md

 sampleProject.extensions = [notificationExtension]
 ```

-You also need to provide the provisioning profile to use for each of the registered app extension in your configuration.
+You also need to provide the provisioning profile to use for each of the registered app extensions in your configuration.
 The property takes a `Hash` (key value pair) of the extension bundle identifier to a `ProvisioningProfile` instance.

 ```ruby
 notificationExtensionProvisioningProfile = Model::ProvisioningProfile.new(